GBX9570/sun-kernel/sun/README.md

  `--. \ | | | '_ \  |    \ / _ \ '__| '_ \ / _ \ |
 /\__/ / |_| | | | | | |\  \  __/ |  | | | |  __/ |
 \____/ \__,_|_| |_| \_| \_/\___|_|  |_| |_|\___|_|
-   Sun - a kernel passion project made with love and effort
-       created by a team of 3 on github
 ==================================================
 			64-bit main